ubcjazzclubdev/Club-Website-Old/README.md

 # Changelog
 ### 2020-Jun-08
 - Added three separate photos in featured instead of a slideshow
+- Added flagship events to top of events page
+- Added events page section to main.css
 ### 2020-Jun-07
 - Changed timeline to be reverse order (Most Recent First)
 - Added timeline photos